Trivadis/plsql-formatter-settings/tests/src/test/resources/unformatted/markdown.md

 ## JavaScript code

-Here's another code wich must not be formatted
+Here's another code which must not be formatted

 ``` js
 var foo = function (bar) {